Fluorescence-Tools/PAM/CONTRIBUTING.md

 ### Preparations
 * Ensure PAM is working properly on your PC.
+* Ensure that you push and pull changes from GitLab.
+    * If you are using the `https`protocol, you will need your GitLab username and password.
-* Ensure you have the proper SSH key for your device installed (i.e. you can pull and push changes).
+    * If you are using the `git` protocol, ensure you have the proper SSH key for your device installed (i.e. you can pull and push changes).

 ### Creating a remote private PAM repository
 * Create a fork from the public PAM repository.
 This is possible on https://gitlab.com/PAM-PIE/PAM, just click the Fork button in the row below the logo.
 Fork to a private repo belonging to your account.